kaiterra/misc/kubeadm-china-install.md

 And now you should be able to run `kubectl cluster-info`.

-Finally, to allow master nodes to run workloads, use:
+Finally, if you wish to permit master nodes to run workloads (this is a security vs. resource consumption tradeoff), use:

 ```bash
 kubectl taint nodes --all node-role.kubernetes.io/master-